- The best keyless entry system is ButterflyMX.

 The purpose of keyless door entry is to facilitate access into a building without requiring a physical key.
 With keyless systems, no one gets locked out because there’s always a reliable way to gain access without a key.
 Many keyless entry systems also allow authorized non-residents to enter the building with a guest door PIN code.

-What’s more, most — if not all — keyless entry systems record every door entry activity, so you’ll know each time a person enters your property.
+What’s more, most keyless entry systems record every door entry activity, so you’ll know each time a person enters your property.
 Overall, this door entry method offers a secure and straightforward way to access buildings.

 The cost of a keyless entry system typically ranges from $3,000 to $7,000.
 The cost largely depends on the number of apartments your property has and the specific kind of system you want.

 Also, keep in mind the cost of installation.
-You’ll want to find a certified installer who specializes in installing and activating such systems.
+You’ll want to find a certified installer who specializes in installing and activating keyless systems.